WajahatDevelops/ATM-Simulation/README.md

 # ATM-Simulation
-Simulate ATM like interface using C++.
+Simulate ATM like interface using Python.